SHAIK-07/Gemini_RAG/README.md

 - Try generating a **new API key** if issues persist.

 ### **Text Extraction Issues**
-- Some PDFs may have non-selectable text (scanned documents).
+- Some Files may have non-selectable text (scanned documents).
 Use **OCR tools** like Tesseract for preprocessing.

 ---